Fiat Ritmo: Fiat Strada

 The Ritmo was sold on the British market as the Strada from the autumn of 1978 until it was replaced by the Tipo in July 1988.
 Despite decent early sales, surprising given its unconventional styling, it was soon overshadowed by a host of new British-built and imported competitors, and by the 1980s was selling very slowly, although Fiat's overall market share in the UK increased sharply throughout the 1980s due to the huge success of the smaller Uno.

 In North America, the Fiat Strada was introduced in January 1979 (for the same model year) to replace the 128.
+Strict North American collision standards resulted in this Strada featuring extended plastic bumper bars.
 Available with either three or five doors, it used the same 1.5-litre SOHC engine as the X1/9 coupé, generating 69 hp, and featured a standard five-speed manual gearbox or a three-speed automatic from Volkswagen as optional equipment.
 For 1981 the engine gained fuel injection for all states, meaning that power increased to 75 hp.
-In spite of excellent fuel economy, a roomy interior, and comfortable ride, the Strada failed to convince enough buyers to forget reliability issues from previous Fiat models and was withdrawn from North America in 1982.
-Strict North American collision standards resulted in this Strada featuring extended plastic bumper bars.
+In spite of excellent fuel economy, a roomy interior, and comfortable ride, the Strada failed to convince enough buyers to forget reliability issues from previous Fiat models and the model was withdrawn from North America in 1982, signifying the end of Fiat's presence there although the Spider and X1/9 lingered on for another few years.

+The target sales number had been 30,000 per year.
+Sales in calendar year 1979 (the best year for the Strada, in spite of strikes restricting supplies of the five-speed unit) were 12,285 examples followed by 12,253 in 1980 (the first full year).
+Sales dropped precipitously thereafter - down to 6,888 examples in 1981, 4,478 in 1982, followed by 533 leftovers in 1983 and a final 40 registrations during 1984.
+A total of 36,477 Stradas were sold in the United States over the four model years it was available.
+One of the owners of these was Barack Obama, who drove a Strada as his first car.